What's the Difference Between a Mortgage Assignment and an Endorsement (Transfer) of the Note?

-When you take out a loan to buy a home, you're usually required to sign two documents: a mortgage (or deed of trust) and a promissory note.
-"Assignments" and "endorsements" are how these documents get transferred between banks.
+When you take out a loan to buy a home, you're usually required to sign two documents: a promissory note (a "mortgage note") and a mortgage (or deed of trust).
+An "assignment of mortgage" and "endorsement" of the note are how these documents get transferred between banks.

-If you're facing a foreclosure and the foreclosing bank doesn't have the proper endorsements and assignments, you might have a defense to the foreclosure.
+Most homeowners don't really think about what happens to their mortgage after the loan closes.
+From then on, most simply make their monthly payments without giving it much thought.
+However, if you're facing a foreclosure and the foreclosing bank doesn't have the proper note endorsements or is missing an assignment of mortgage, you might have a defense to the foreclosure.

 Understanding Mortgage Transactions